DinaSol/2-Tier-App-using-Terraform/README.md

 ### Description
+- Created infrastructure Resources in AWS using Terraform tool
 - Here, we created 2 EC2 instances [web instance , Mysql_RDS instance]
-- the web instance in a public-subnet and can be reached over internet
+- The web instance in a public-subnet and can be reached over internet
-- the mysql-RDS instance in 2 private subnets
+- The mysql-RDS instance in 2 private subnets

 - By using the Terraform tool you could create a VPC, subnets, security-group, internet-gateway and EC2 instance in AWS.
 - Benefit of that project:
-	You save time by automating the creation of your infrastructure using Terraform You can reuse that code in different cloud providers such as GCP, AWS, Azure, Oracle, etc.. and create an infrastructure just by changing the  resources name
+ -- You save time by automating the creation of your infrastructure using Terraform -- You can reuse that code in different cloud providers such as GCP, AWS, Azure, Oracle, etc.. and create an infrastructure just by changing the  resources name

 ## :warning:  NOTE:
 - This Project is divided to Modules and Project